grafana/k6-docs/docs/sources/next/using-k6/k6-options/reference.md

 ## Duration

 A string specifying the total duration a test run should be run for.
 During this time each VU will execute the script in a loop.
-Available in `k6 run` and `k6 cloud` commands.
+Available in `k6 run` and `k6 cloud run` commands.

 Together with the [`vus` option](#vus), `duration` is a shortcut for a single [scenario](https://grafana.com/docs/k6/<K6_VERSION>/using-k6/scenarios) with a [constant VUs executor](https://grafana.com/docs/k6/<K6_VERSION>/using-k6/scenarios/executors/constant-vus).